Data Recovery after a Virus Attack Shuts Down your Computer

 Most program files can be reinstalled using the original CD's, etc. Software programs that you downloaded to your 'C' drive will probably be lost unless you made backup copies of them after downloading.

 The same could hold true for all of your Data files.
-Wave goodbye to them, too, unless you have them saved on some external backup device or medium like floppies, CD's, ZIP Disks, tapes or external hard drives.
-See the sidebar for links to Iomega's dozens and dozens of large capacity external data storage hard drives(*), Zip disks(**), mini-drives and USB memory sticks.
+Wave goodbye to them, too, unless you have them saved on some external backup device or medium like CD's, ZIP Disks, tapes, external hard drives and flash drives or memory sticks.

-(*) It's possible to save a complete image of your hard drive to an
+(*) It's possible to save a complete image of your hard drive to an external unit.
+Remove the drive unit from its case after saving an image of your main hard drive.
+Put it back when you make an update.

 CAUTION!